fedora-infra/anitya/docs/admin-guide.rst

 ========

-Anitya is made up of a WSGI application, an update script that should be run at regular intervals via cron or similar, an optional fedmsg consumer, and requires a database.
+Anitya is made up of a WSGI application, an update script that should be run at regular intervals via cron or similar, an optional SSE client consumer, and requires a database.